 Reading files with textscan The problem with fscanf is that you need to know exactly what a file looks like in order to read it.
 An alternative approach is to read a large chunk of the file, or even the whole file, at once, into a single variable, and then write code to extract the information you need from the data.
-For example, you can read the whole of 'examplefile2.dat' into a single variable as follows
+For example, you can read the whole of 'examplefile2.dat' into a single variable as follows infile = fopen('examplefile2.dat','r');

-'''

-infile = fopen('examplefile2.dat','r');

-filedata = textscan(infile,'%s');
+filedata = textscan(infile, '%s');

-filedata{:}

-'''
+filedata {:}

 (Note the curly parentheses after filedata).
 This reads the entire file into a variable named 'filedata'.
 This variable is an example of a data object called a 'cell aray' - cell arrays can contain anything: numbers, strings, etc. In this case, every separate word or number in the file appears as a separate string in the cell array.
-For example, try typing
+For example, try typing filedata $\{1\}\{10\}$

-'''

-filedata{1}{1}

-filedata{1}{10}

-filedata{1}{50}

-'''
+\rightarrow filedata {1} {1}

+\rightarrow filedata {1} {50}

-This will display the first, 10^{th} and 50^{th} distinct word in the file.
+This will display the first, 10th and 50th distinct word in the file.
 Another way to display the entire contents of a cell array is

-'''

 >>celldisp(filedata)

-'''

 You can now extract the bits of the file that you are interested in into separate variables.
-For example, try $>> pop = str2num(filedata\{1\}\{58\});$
+For example, try

 '''

+pop = str2num(filedata {1} {58});

-for n=1:3 phone(n) = str2num(filedata{1},{47+n}); end
+for n=1:3 phone(n) = str2num(filedata {1}, {47+n}); end

 pop

 phone

+Here, the 'str2num' function constants of characteristics of characteristics.

 '''